OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

        ``contrail-dpdk-nic-config.yaml`` (for compute node running dpdk
        mode) files.

-   2. Update TF TripleO Puppet module to the latest version and prepare Swift Artifacts, as applicable.
+   2. Update OpenSDN TripleO Puppet module to the latest version and prepare Swift Artifacts, as applicable.

          .. code-block ::